AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 If a packet contains an OBU with an OBU extension header then the entire packet is considered associated with the layer identified by the temporal_id and spatial_id combination that are indicated in the extension header.
 If a packet does not contain any OBU with an OBU extension header, then it is considered to be associated with all operating points.

-The general function of a MANE middlebox or SFU middlebox is to selectivly forward packets to receivers.
-To make forwarding decisions a MANE may inspect the media payload, but in case of end-to-end encryption the Dependency Descriptor described in Appendix A may be used to expose relevant information.
-The Dependency Descriptor can also be used in cases where the meta information provided in the AV1 bitstream is not sufficient to express the structure of the stream.
+The general function of a MANE or SFU is to selectively forward packets to receivers.
+To make forwarding decisions a MANE inspects the media payload.
+An SFU uses the Dependency Descriptor described in Appendix A to garner the information relevant for selective forwarding, without parsing the AV1 bitstream.
+Unlike a MANE, an SFU can operate when the payload is encrypted.
+Aside from enabling bitstream-independent forwarding and support for end-to-end encryption, the Dependency Descriptor also enables forwarding where the metadata OBU provided in the AV1 bitstream is not sufficient to express the structure of the stream.

 ### 6.1.
 Simulcast